Kurt Thomas (gymnast): Career

 Thomas earned All-America honors 13 times in his career.
-He was the James E. Sullivan award winner in 1979, as well as the 1979 Nissen Award (the "Heisman" of men's gymnastics) awardee.
+He was the James E. Sullivan Award winner in 1979, as well as the 1979 Nissen Award (the "Heisman" of men's gymnastics) awardee.

 Thomas first competed as a member of the U.S. Olympic team at the 1976 Summer Olympics.
 Two years later, he became the first American male gymnast to win a gold medal in floor exercise, accomplishing the feat in the 1978 World Championships.
 He subsequently became the first gymnast to receive the James E. Sullivan Award for the best amateur athlete in the United States.
-Thomas earned six medals at the 1979 World Championships, including gold on the horizontal bar and floor exercise, and silver in the all-around, parallel bars, and pommel horse, establishing a new American record for most medals won at a single worlds.
+Thomas earned six medals at the 1979 World Championships, including gold on the horizontal bar and floor exercise, and silver in the all-around, parallel bars, and pommel horse, establishing a new American record for most medals won at a single Worlds.
 The feat would later be tied by Simone Biles in 2018.
 He was seen as a favorite to win a gold medal at the 1980 Summer Olympics in Moscow; however, the games were boycotted by the United States government in protest of the Soviet invasion of Afghanistan.

 Since the Olympics' strict amateurism rules at the time would have forced him to forgo many lucrative financial opportunities, Thomas elected not to attempt to compete in the 1984 Summer Olympics.
 With professionals allowed to compete by the time of the 1992 Summer Olympics, Thomas attempted a comeback.
-Despite his advanced age for a gymnast, he was able to make it to the 1992 United States Men's Gymnastics Olympic Trials, but his performance there fell short of what was needed to make the team.
+Despite his advanced age as a gymnast, he was able to make it to the 1992 United States Men's Gymnastics Olympic Trials, but his performance there fell short of what was needed to make the team.

 Signature moves

-Three gymnastic moves were named for him, the Thomas flair, a pommel horse move, and the Thomas salto, his signature skill on floor exercise, a tucked 1.5 backward salto with 1.5 twist into a roll out (a difficult and dangerous skill even by today's standards), and the Thomas on High Bar.
-The Thomas flair on pommel horse, and then also performed on floor, was developed over years by several pommel horse specialists.
+Three gymnastic moves were named for him, the Thomas flare, a pommel horse move, and the Thomas salto, his signature skill on floor exercise, a tucked 1.5 backward salto with 1.5 twists into a roll-out (a difficult and dangerous skill even by today's standards), and the Thomas on Horizontal Bar.
+The Thomas flare on pommel horse, and then also performed on floor, was developed over years by several pommel horse specialists.
 However, in gymnastics, new moves are named in the gymnastics rule book after the gymnast who is the first to perform the move in international competition.

 Film and television work

-Thomas featured in the 1985 film Gymkata, playing the role of an American gymnast who travels to the fictional country of Parmistan in order to compete in a deadly competition called The Game.
+Thomas featured in the 1985 film Gymkata, playing the role of an American gymnast who travels to the fictional country of Parmistan to compete in a deadly competition called The Game.
 The film earned Thomas a Razzie Award nomination for Worst New Star and was poorly received by critics, but has developed somewhat of a cult following due to its unintentional comedy.
 Thomas also starred in the syndicated TV series True Confessions and worked as a commentator for ABC Sports and ESPN.